-- The AIS provides for a non-taxable cash grant of twenty percent (20%) of the value of qualifying investment in productive assets and twenty five percent (25%) of the value of qualifying investment in productive assets by component manufactures and tooling companies as approved by the dti.
+- The AIS provides for a non-taxable cash grant of twenty percent (20%) of the value of qualifying investment in productive assets by original equipment manufacturers and twenty five percent (25%) of the value of qualifying investment in productive assets by component manufactures and tooling companies as approved by the dtic.

 Component Manufacturers or Deemed Component Manufacturers

-- A component manufacturer that can prove that a contract is in place and/or a contract has been awarded and/or a letter of intent has been received for the manufacture of components to supply into the light motor vehicle manufacturer supply chain locally and/or internationally;
+- A contract has been awarded and/or a letter of intent has been received for the manufacture of components to supply directly into the OEMs supply chain locally and/or internationally; and

 Competitiveness Improvement Costs for Component Manufacturers, Deemed component Manufacturers and Tooling Companies

-- The grant will be limited to the competitiveness improvement costs incurred within the first three years after the start of production date and a total grant amount of R1 million per entity per three year cycle.
+- The grant will be limited to the competitiveness improvement costs incurred within the first two years after the start of production date and a total grant amount of R1 million per entity per two (2) year cycle.

 - Interpretation Note 01/2014 on the Implementation Date of the Revised Automotive Investment Scheme (AIS) Guidelines

-Important Notice: Amended Factual Finding Report applicable to all AIS Claims submitted to the dti from 1 February 2020.
+- Important Notice: Amended Factual Finding Report applicable to all AIS Applications approved under the new Guidelines effective July 2021